The dynamic movements of an Apache Ga'an dancer

 In this picture, I have super-imposed a grid on the painting so that you can see the layout.

-If you enjoy the technical aspects of art, look at the image to the left.
+If you enjoy the technical aspects of art, look at the image above.

 Super-imposed on Mountain Spirit is the so-called "Fibonacci Spiral," which is mathematical construct found extensively in nature and utilized in compositions by Dali, da Vinci, and Mondrian (among others).